Embry-Riddle Announces Research Park Partners; Names Complex to Honor U.S. Rep. John Mica

 The MicaPlex will be home to comprehensive interdisciplinary research.
 It will attract industry and businesses who want access to Embry-Riddle’s faculty expertise, talented students, and the unique technical capabilities that will be developed on site, said Mirmirani.
 “Concepts and ideas created at the MicaPlex will be tested, proven, prototyped, patented, and commercialized, all in this building,” he said.
 “The main result will be patents, tech transfers, and startups.”

-Dr. Stephanie Miller, Embry-Riddle’s Director of Technology Transfer and Research Park Initiatives, will develop the business incubator housed in the MicaPlex, responsible for tenant recruiting, connecting incubator and research park companies to Embry-Riddle researchers, and designing programming and events for the local entrepreneur community.
+Stephanie Miller, Embry-Riddle’s director of Technology Transfer and Research Park Initiatives, will develop the business incubator housed in the MicaPlex, responsible for tenant recruiting, connecting incubator and research park companies to Embry-Riddle researchers, and designing programming and events for the local entrepreneur community.

-In a few months, construction will start on another building in the MicaPlex that will house one of the largest and the most technologically advanced subsonic wind tunnels at any university in the United States.
+In a few months, construction will start on another building in the MicaPlex that will house the largest wind tunnel and test facility in the Southeast, the most advanced instrument in its class.

 Embry-Riddle’s 90-acre Research Park is well positioned to take advantage of its location and its resources to meet industry needs for research and skilled employees in Florida and beyond.
 Florida ranks No. 2 in the nation for aviation, aerospace, and space establishments.
 More than 2,000 aviation and aerospace companies call Florida home and employ a talent pool of nearly 80,000.

-Volusia County Council Chairman Jason Davis is also enthusiastic about the future: “Embry-Riddle’s Research Park, and in particular the MicaPlex, provides the next valuable piece of the puzzle to connect Volusia County to key cities and businesses along the I-4 innovation corridor as well as north to Jacksonville and south to the Space Coast.
+Davis is also enthusiastic about the future: “Embry-Riddle’s Research Park, and in particular the MicaPlex, provides the next valuable piece of the puzzle to connect Volusia County to key cities and businesses along the I-4 innovation corridor, as well as north to Jacksonville and south to the Space Coast.
 We are truly in a strategic position geographically and intellectually – supported by the brain trust and expanding capabilities at Embry-Riddle.”

-Another function of the Tuesday ceremony was honoring Congressman Mica by officially naming the MicaPlex after him.
+Another function of the Aug.
+2 ceremony was to honor Congressman Mica by officially naming the MicaPlex after him.

 “Thank you for this special recognition from an incredible university,” Mica said.
 “As I travel around the globe, I’ve noted that Embry-Riddle is considered the world’s premier aviation and aerospace university and is also renowned for its engineering programs.
 This building is all about the future.
 With this facility Embry-Riddle is moving into the Star Wars Age.”